outdreamer/build-a-cure/docs/tasks/implementation_examples/useful_graph_algorithm_structures.md

     - graph of possible utopias/futures/worlds/societies so people can think about those more and so these are likelier to be optimized/achieved

+    - graph of 'base truths' to prove or re-iterate important truths that shouldnt be debated to fight misinformation (health facts shouldnt be debated so a graph to connect health facts with reason/cause to help prove them is useful to avoid dangerous health misinformation, whereas other facts are debatable/uncertain/unimportant/irrelevant so they shouldnt be included in 'indisputable important fact graphs')

 Useful websites/databases